taariqnazar/obsidian/Reinforcement Learning.md

 State aggregation, i.e grouping states.

 Memory based function approximation is a non-parametric method, where one stores data and queries data in the vicinity for instance to computed the value for the given state.
+We can use kernel method to describe how much $s'$ influences the query state $s$ by the kernel $k(s,s')$.

+Kernel trick??
+Express a kernel as a dot product of features??